qupath/qupath-extension-template/README.md

 This repo contains a template and instructions to help create a new extension for [QuPath](https://qupath.github.io).

-It already contains two minimal extensions, so the first task is to make sure that they work.
+It already contains two minimal extensions - one using Java, one using Groovy - so the first task is to make sure that they work.
 Then, it's a matter of customizing the code to make it more useful.

-> There are two extensions to show that you can use either Java or Groovy.
+> **Update!**
+> For QuPath v0.6.0 this repo switched to use Kotlin DSL for Gradle build files -
+> and also to use the [QuPath Gradle Plugin](https://github.com/qupath/qupath-gradle-plugin).
+>
+> The outcome is that the build files are _much_ simpler.

 ## Build the extension